Itzik Shmuli: Biography

 Yitzhak (Itzik) Shmuli was born in Tel Aviv, Israel on 8 February 1980, to Nechama and Chaim Shmuli.
-His family is of Iraqi Jewish descent.
+His family originated from Iraq, he is maternal of Kurdish descent.
 At the age of 3, his family moved to Ramat Gan, and He attended Yitzhak Rabin Tichon Hadash High School in Ramat Gan In 1998, Shmuli enlisted in the Israel Defense Force Armored Corps and served as a tank commander of the 7th Armored Brigade's 82nd Battalion in Israel and Lebanon.
 At 23, he traveled to Argentina, helping to establish and operate an orphanage in Buenos Aires as a volunteer.

 After returning to Israel in 2004, Shmuli attended Oranim Academic College, and graduated with a B.Ed. with Honors in Special Education and Social-Community Action.
 During his first year at Oranim, he was elected head of the Student Union.
 In that position, he led a campaign against the Shochat Committee, which sought to privatize higher education and raise tuition fees.
 In the beginning of 2009, Shmuli was elected deputy chairman of the National Union of Israeli Students, unifying the Israeli Students Organization with the Union of Israeli Students the two largest student unions in Israel.
 He led the student negotiating team in discussions on comprehensive reform in the higher education system.
 Key reforms included increasing contract workers into higher education institutions and advocating for community service requirements for undergraduate courses.

 in 2010 he went on to study a Master of Public Policy from The Hebrew University of Jerusalem and a Master of Laws at Bar-Ilan University.
 In October 2010, he was elected as chairman of National Union of Israeli Students, the first representative elected from one of Israel's colleges.
 As chairman, he served on the Council for Higher Education and directed other National Union of Israeli Students ventures including Issta Lines touring company.
 He served on the board of directors of the Civic Trust organization.

 Shmuli was one of the leaders of the 2011 Israeli social justice protests in advocating for housing and cost of living expenses affecting the middle and lower class of Israelis.
 He successfully rallied student associations to actively support the protest, expanding demonstration participation across Israel, He conducted speeches at most rallies across the country.
 In August 2011, he was among a group of protest leaders who met with President Shimon Peres.
 In November 2011, Shmuli relocated to the city of Lod and initiated a social action campaign to strengthen the city stating.
 In July 2012, Shmuli resigned from his position as chairman of the National Union of Israeli Students.